History of Kenya

 A part of Eastern Africa, the territory of what is known as Kenya has seen human habitation since the beginning of the Lower Paleolithic.
 The Bantu expansion from a West African centre of dispersal reached the area by the 1st millennium AD.
-With the borders of the modern state at the crossroads of the Bantu, Nilo-Saharan and Afro-Asiatic ethno-linguistic areas of Africa, Kenya is a truly multi-ethnic state.
+With the borders of the modern state at the crossroads of the Bantu, Nilo-Saharan and Afro-Asiatic ethno-linguistic areas of Africa, Kenya is a multi-ethnic state.
+The Wanga Kingdom was formally established in the late 17th century.
+The Kingdom covered from the Jinja in Uganda to Naivasha in the East of Kenya.
+This is the first time the Wanga people and Luhya tribe were united and led by a centralized leader, a king, known as the Nabongo.

-The European and Arab presence in Mombasa dates to the Early Modern period, but European exploration of the interior began in the 19th century.
+The European and Arab presence in Mombasa dates back to the Early Modern period, but European exploration of the interior began in the 19th century.
 The British Empire established the East Africa Protectorate in 1895, from 1920 known as the Kenya Colony.

-The independent Republic of Kenya was formed in 1963.
-It was ruled as a de facto one-party state by the Kenya African National Union (KANU), led by Jomo Kenyatta from 1963 to 1978.
+During the wave of decolonisation in the 1960s, Kenya gained independence from the United Kingdom in 1963, had Elizabeth II as its first head of state, and Jomo Kenyatta as its Prime Minister.
+It became a republic in 1964, and was ruled as a de facto one-party state by the Kenya African National Union (KANU), led by Kenyatta from 1964 to 1978.
 Kenyatta was succeeded by Daniel arap Moi, who ruled until 2002.
-Moi attempted to transform the de facto one-party status of Kenya into a de jure status during the 1980s, but with the end of the Cold War, the practices of political repression and torture which had been "overlooked" by the Western powers as necessary evils in the effort to contain communism were no longer tolerated.
+Moi attempted to transform the de facto one-party status of Kenya into a de jure status during the 1980s.
+However, with the end of the Cold War, the practices of political repression and torture that had been "overlooked" by the Western powers as necessary evils in the effort to contain communism were no longer tolerated in Kenya.